Add to your Claude Code skills

 Coming soon:

-coi shell # Uses default tool (Claude Code)
+coi shell # Uses the configured tool (Claude Code by default)

 Permission mode - Control whether AI tools run autonomously or ask before each action: